 The Clinical Metabolomics Copenhagen conference 2020 will bring together world leaders in the field of metabolomics to discuss the current state of the art in the clinical metabolomics field as well as to discuss projections and outlooks for the future.
 Topics covered during this meeting will range from novel instrumentation and methods, structure elucidation and feature annotation, and systems level data analysis and interpretation in the context of applications to human health.

 The event will take place over two days.
-Invited international speakers, local speakers, and speakers from industry will present on the latest research topics pertaining to clinical metabolomics during the oral sessions along with select travel grant recipients awarded to up-and-coming researchers based on a submitted abstract and motivation letter.
+Invited international speakers, local speakers, and speakers from industry will present on the latest research topics pertaining to clinical metabolomics during the oral sessions along with select travel grant recipients awarded to up-and-coming researchers based on a submitted abstract and motivation letter (deadline extended to 10th January).

 At the end of each day’s oral sessions, poster presentations will be held to provide a chance for younger researchers to showcase their work.
 Many breaks will be provided for attendees and speakers to discuss over food and drinks in order to foster new and fruitful collaborations.